 SDD Model File Format and File Input/Output

 The Rules Engine must support a native SDD model file format that is human-readable and can be easily edited outside of the UI Tool or any specific, proprietary interface.
 Suggested formats include XML or another logically organized/structured ASCII text format.
+The Rules Engine must be capable of both reading SDD model data from files conforming to its native format and writing SDD model data to files of its native format.

+The SDD is meant to be a high level model description, only containing the information required by the Energy Code plus a minimal amount of extra information required to fully articulate compliance energy models.
+The SDD may call out BCL component identifiers to facilitate translation of SDD CEMs to detailed simulation inputs.
+If the software must be able to work offline and BCL components are required to perform the translation of SDD CEMs to EnergyPlus IDF inputs, then either the rules engine or OpenStudio must cache a local component library, provide an API, and provide an updating mechanism to capture BCL updates when connectivity is reestablished.
+Some of this functionality is available from the OpenStudio ProjectDatabase, but the remainder of the task is still significant.

+Application Programming Interface (API) to SDD Model Data

-The Rules Engine must be capable of both reading SDD model data from files conforming to its native format and writing SDD model data to files of its native format.The Rules Engine API should also facilitate the retrieval of data residing in the ruleset that describes each building component and attribute of the SDD data model, such as valid numeric ranges, descriptions and units.
+In order to help facilitate the development and integration of tools that interface with the Rules Engine (such as the UI Tool), the Rules Engine must include an API that enables tools to retrieve and set SDD model data.
+The Rules Engine API should also facilitate the retrieval of data residing in the ruleset that describes each building component and attribute of the SDD data model, such as valid numeric ranges, descriptions and units.

 Confirming Proposed Building Model Validity